micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-[^h]While anyone is hearing the Word of the kingdom and does not grasp _and_ comprehend it, the evil one comes and snatches away what was sown in his heart.
+While anyone is hearing the Word of the kingdom and does not grasp _and_ comprehend it, the evil one comes and snatches away what was sown in his heart.
 This is what was sown along the roadside.